unikraft/loupe/README.md

 [database]() maintained by the community.
 Feel free to pull request your analysis results!

+Loupe is the result of a collaboration between The University of Manchester, Liège Université, University Politehnica of Bucharest, and Unikraft.io.
+It has been accepted to appear in [ASPLOS'24](https://www.asplos-conference.org/asplos2024/).

+> **Abstract**: Supporting mainstream applications is fundamental for a new OS to have impact, and is generally achieved by developing a layer of compatibility such that applications developed for a mainstream OS like Linux can work, unmodified, on the new OS.
+Building such a layer, as we will show, results in large inefficiencies in terms of engineering effort due to the lack of efficient methods to precisely measure the OS features required by a set of applications.
+>
+> We propose Loupe, a novel method based on dynamic analysis that determines the OS features that need to be implemented in a prototype OS to bring support for a target set of applications and workloads.
+> Loupe guides and boosts OS developers as they build compatibility layers, prioritizing which features to implement in order to quickly support many applications as early as possible.
+We apply our methodology to 100+ applications and several OSes currently under development, demonstrating high engineering effort savings vs. existing approaches: for example, for the 62 applications supported by the OSv kernel, we show that using Loupe, would have required implementing only 37 system calls vs. 92 for the non-systematic process followed by OSv developers.
+>
+> We further study our measurements and extract several novel key insights.
+Overall, we show that the burden of building compatibility layers is significantly less than what previous works suggest: in some cases, only as few as 20% of system calls reported by static analysis, and 50% of those reported by naive dynamic analysis need an implementation for an application to successfully run standard benchmarks.

 ### Loupe is not your regular strace!

 - Loupe supports stubbing/faking analysis (Loupe is not a *passive* observer)